stratmann/REMD/README.md

 ```
 python main.py -seq seq.txt -temperature "300 318 337.97 358.81 380.85 404.27 429.12 455.50"
 ```
-It is possible to use and other force field by providing a PDB and topology files:
+It is possible to use an other force field by providing a PDB and topology files:
 ```
 python main.py -seq seq.txt -temperature "300 318 337.97 358.81 380.85 404.27 429.12 455.50" -g ref.pdb -p topology.top
 ```